Creative Automation / Applied

 01

-Explain the video's core claim as: Video automation is moving toward promptable editing systems, but quality depends on review, pacing, and story judgment.
+State the transcript-backed claim in your own words: Video automation is moving toward promptable editing systems, but quality depends on review, pacing, and story judgment.

 02